Year 1

 5162 Pathology

-A component of the General Medicine Unit, this systems-based course runs sequentially with Human Physiology, Pharmacology, Systemic Anatomy and Medicine.
-The course examines specific aspects (etiology, clinical presentation, macroscopic and microscopic features, and pathogenesis) of common human diseases relevant to the practice of dentistry.
+This course examines specific aspects (etiology, clinical presentation, macroscopic and microscopic features, and pathogenesis) of common human diseases.

 5165 Medicine

-A component of the General Medicine Unit, this systems and case-based course runs sequentially with Systemic Anatomy, Pathology, Pharmacology and Human Physiology, and covers the management of medical conditions as they relate to dentistry.
+This is a course in general medicine intended to instruct students in the content and process of application of general medicine to the practice of dentistry.
+A component of the General Medicine unit, this systems and case-based course runs sequentially with Systemic Anatomy, Pathology, Pharmacology and Human Physiology, and covers the management of medical conditions as they relate to dentistry.

-An integrated course covering the common diseases of the teeth, periodontal and periapical tissues; specifally caries, gingivits, periodontitis, pulp disease, periapical inflammation, regressive dental conditions and dental anomalies.
+An integrated course covering common diseases of teeth, periodontal and periapical tissues; specifically, caries, gingivitis, periodontitis, pulp disease, periapical inflammation, regressive dental conditions, and dental anomalies.

 5185 Core Biology

-This course is a series of modules introducing the dental student to fundamental concepts related to various conditions and diseases.
+The Core Biology course is a series of modules introducing the dental student to fundamental concepts related to the structure and function of the tissues and fluids within the oral cavity.

 5186 Head and Neck Anatomy